Ryan Nugent-Hopkins Game Preview: Oilers vs. Flyers

 Nugent-Hopkins Stats vs. the Flyers in 2022-23

-- The Flyers conceded 276 total goals (3.4 per game), ranking 23rd in NHL play in goals against.
+- The Flyers ranked 23rd in goals against, conceding 276 total goals (3.4 per game) in league play.

 - Their -56 goal differential ranked 26th in the league.